 with the ship because he was never on the boat.
 H e was never on the boat because he was never really one of us.

-issues in Flint and the surrounding areas during those years and their work was a real slice of Americana at its best.
-There
+these issues in Flint and the surrounding areas during those years and their work was a real slice of Americana at its best.

-were hundreds of loyal workers who were not looking for stardom and spent all of their effort and time working on the issues.
+There were hundreds of loyal workers who were not looking for stardom and spent all of their effort and time working on the

-There were also many genuinely concerned churches, politicians, union leaders, media and fine people from academia from all
+issues.
+There were also many genuinely concerned churches, politicians, union leaders, media and fine people from academia

 One of the true heroes and hard